prima101112/palugada/README.md

 # PALUGADA

-> palugada is `apa lu mau gua ada` anything you need i'm here
+> palugada is `apa lu mau gua ada`. anything you need i'm here

 palugada is a docker images base on alpine that full of tools this images is created because we need more than busybox and less than full ubuntu images